Brill-Noether loci of pencils with prescribed ramification on moduli of curves and on Severi varieties on $K3$ surfaces: Introduction

 In the next section we will present the main results of this paper more precisely, and explain all necessary notation.

 This collaboration started during the conference {\it Algebraic Geometry in L'Aquila} in July 2023, funded by PRIN 2017 - 2017SSNZAW: "Moduli Theory and Birational Classification".
-We warmly thank the organisers for the wonderful conference.
+We warmly thank the organizers for the wonderful conference.
 A.L.K. was partially supported by the Trond Mohn Foundation's project ``Pure Mathematics in Norway''.
-S.T. was partially supported by PRIN 2022 "Moduli spaces and Birational Geometry"
+S.T. was partially supported by PRIN 2022 "Moduli spaces and Birational Geometry" and by INdAM-GNSAGA.
+To conclude, we thank the referee for the careful reading of the paper and useful suggestions.